 Research Excellence Framework (REF), 2021: We are delighted to have achieved 100% world leading and internationally excellent ratings in impact, showing that we as a department are dedicated to embedding real world impact in everything we do.
 90% of our research is world leading and internationally excellent, with an increased in number of our world leading publications.

-The Department of Computer Science, led by Professor Arnold Beckmann, is home to world-class researchers, fine laboratory facilities and excellent teaching programmes.
+Located in the £32.5M Computational Foundry since 2018, the Department of Computer Science, is home to world-class researchers, fine laboratory facilities and excellent teaching programmes.

 For more than 40 years researchers at Swansea have made interesting and significant contributions to computer science in the areas of data-centric computing, semantics of specification and programming languages, formal methods for designing software and hardware, operating systems, computer graphics, multimedia communication, modelling of complex fluids, human-computer interaction, and the social impact of science and technology.

 The AI Research Group at Swansea University Department of Computer Science is a vibrant and interdisciplinary team of researchers.
 We aim to advance the state-of-the-art in AI by developing novel methods, models, and systems.
 Our group collaborates widely with academia, industry, and the public sector to provide effective, efficient, and ethical solutions for challenges in biology, engineering, healthcare, and legal reasoning.

 Security is an essential requirement in today’s world where every single digital entity is connected.
 Can one trust a service on the internet or a network?
 How well secured is personal data in this connected world?
 Such questions require new scientific solutions based on fundamental and applied research covering aspects such as cryptography, information theory, formal methods, hardware design, protocols design, and human-centred design.